MJDorcelien/6177-Final/README.md

 ### /vi/azure/scorespositive
 Qualities of this endpoints:
 - Description
     - Arranges the sentences from the parameter into 3 arrays based on their sentiment analysis: positive, neutral, and negative.
 Within the arrays, the sentences are ordered from most to least positive.
-This is done by comparing confidence scores.
+This is done by comparing confidence scores of the individual sentences.
 - GET method
 - 1 parameter
     - string parameter